memfault/interrupt/_posts/2023-12-13-lte-and-iot.md

 PSM is a good option for systems that can tolerate higher latency and have stricter power requirements because it has a lower power draw in its deep sleep mode.
 However, it will not respond for the duration of its sleep, and it takes longer to get out of that sleep mode.
 For systems that need more frequent check-ins with the network but need more power savings than leaving the modem in the regular RRC Connected state, eDRX is the better option because it checks for data from the network more frequently and connects to the network faster coming out of sleep.

+{% include newsletter.html %}

 ## Conclusion

 I have barely scratched the surface of how LTE works for IoT systems!
 However, with some fundamentals like the history of cellular standards, cellular network architecture, an understanding of LTE power-save modes, and a handful of acronyms, the rest is much easier to wade through.

 I am always are eager to gain insights into details I might have overlooked, as well as hear about your experience learning about and working with LTE.
-Engage with me in the comments, or connect with me on the interrupt Slack community for a more extensive discussion!
+Engage with me in the comments, or connect with me on the [Interrupt Slack](https://interrupt-slack.herokuapp.com/) community for a more extensive discussion!

+{:.no_toc}

 ## References